idFranco/note-manager/README.md

 ## Description

-NoteManager It is a web site application for note management.
+NoteManager is a web site application for note management.
 This allows users to create, list, and delete notes, as well as manage secret keys.
 The information is stored in client-side database (IndexedDB) and encrypted (in some cases) with CryptoES.

 ## Project Structure: